 Boards must notify both parents and providers of the extension of CCS eligibility when the redetermination date is extended due to a new child added to the case.

+Boards must ensure that when extending an Eligibility Period due to a new child, the Absence Start Date for existing children is not reset as detailed in E-601.d.

 Part E—Parent Rights and Responsibilities